tmkim/mle-basic/README.txt

 03/23/2023
     - implement basic countdown timer
-        > TODO: pass input based on number of questions
+        > DONE: pass input based on number of questions
     - OPTIONS:
         * on init, I want to create a new exam entry in database ** require exam id #, question count = 0